gothbarbie/fullstack-server/README.md

 # Fullstack

 This repository is part of a learning project for setting up a fullstack project (backend and frontend).

-The backend runs with express and mongodb.
+- The backend runs with express and mongodb.
+- The frontend runs with React (`create-react-app`).

 ## Public URL